lborogzj997/Awsome-Humanoid-Open-Source-Project/README.md

 A curated collection of tested open-source projects for humanoid and legged robots.
 This repository focuses on **practical deployment** and **engineering experience**, covering simulation, reinforcement learning, motion imitation, sim-to-real, and control optimization.

-> [!NOTE]
-> We built a custom humanoid/legged robot platform and evaluated these frameworks based on hands-on integration.
-The ratings reflect our real-world deployment experience.

 ---

 ## 📑 Table of Contents